r-brink/baby_names_generator/README.md

 ## I want to generate names for a boy
 Although the notebooks focus on generating girl names it would be easy to generate names for a boy.
 In generate_babynames_complete.ipynb you can where I found the datasets.
 All input datasets have two columns: `Naam` (key column) and `Aantal` (mostly for additional analyses purposes).

+## I don't have a GPU
+I recommend to run the complete notebook with a GPU.
+The GPU will significantly speed up the model fitting.
+You can find the complete notebook [here](https://colab.research.google.com/drive/12-JiEEEMeAkrc1eFVObPHrHNGV95qo5L?usp=sharing) and the minimal notebook to just generate names [here](https://colab.research.google.com/drive/160vRqNeNE_76Pn16KoLPYd5jEkM0QLdN?usp=sharing).

+To use the notebooks, copy them to your personal Drive.
+From there you can edit and run the cells.